wakkihaya/neurotechjp/src/md/en/blog/dr-nakamura-stanford.md

 > It is difficult to say the boudary between invasive and non-invasive.
 Is it invasive if the skull is opened, or is it invasive if nanorobots are placed inside a blood vessel to measure the activity inside the body?
 > I'm not sure if it's really invasive or non-invasive, but at the very least
 > **it would be difficult to manage with EEG.**
-> If not EEG, ultrasound modulation and imaging are probably more practical than EEG, and then there is optogenetics.
+> If not EEG, ultrasound modulation and imaging are probably more practical than EEG, and then there is [optogenetics](<https://en.wikipedia.org/wiki/Optogenetics#:~:text=Optogenetics%20is%20a%20biological%20technique,express%20light%2Dsensitive%20ion%20channels.&text=Control%20(or%20recording)%20of%20activity,spatiotemporal%2Dspecific%20manner%20by%20light.>).
 If they are non-invasive, I think they have potential.

 > Invasion, too, has some difficulties in its way, but when I think of the many patients participating in trials such as artificial retina, I think **they will do it without hesitation if it will change the quality of their lives considerably.**